MattRogowski/MyReactions/readme.txt

 Go to ACP > Forums & Posts > MyReactions to manage

 Change Log:
-27/11/16 - v0.0.1 -> Initial 'beta' release.
+27/09/16 - v0.0.1 -> Initial 'beta' release.
-27/11/16 - v0.0.1 -> v0.0.2 -> Fixes issue with forums in subdirectories, and fixes CSRF issue with adding and removing reactions.
+27/09/16 - v0.0.1 -> v0.0.2 -> Fixes issue with forums in subdirectories, and fixes CSRF issue with adding and removing reactions.
 To upgrade, reupload ./inc/plugins/myreactions.php and ./jscripts/myreactions.js.
 Thanks to Devilshakerz for the CSRF tip (and my bad for forgetting to do it in the first place)
+07/10/16 - v0.0.2 -> v0.0.3 -> Fixes bug where button to add reactions was displayed to guests.
+To upgrade, reupload ./inc/plugins/myreactions.php

 Copyright 2016 Matthew Rogowski